hbctraining/Intro-to-R-flipped/lessons/01_introR-R-and-RStudio.md

 7. Go to the `File` menu and select `New File`, and select `R Script`.
 The RStudio interface should now look like the screenshot below.

 ![RStudio interface](../img/Rstudio_interface.png)

+### What is a project in RStudio?

+It is simply a directory that contains everything related your analyses for a specific project.
+RStudio projects are useful when you are working on context- specific analyses and you wish to keep them separate.
+When creating a project in RStudio you associate it with a working directory of your choice.
+A `.
+RProj file` is created and that icon can be used to open the project in its current state but at a later date.

+When a project is opened within RStudio the following actions are taken:

+* A new R session (process) is started
+* The .RData file in the project's main directory is loaded, populating the environment with any objects that were present when the project was closed.
+* The .Rhistory file in the project's main directory is loaded into the RStudio History pane (and used for Console Up/Down arrow command history).
+* The current working directory is set to the project directory.
+* Previously edited source documents are restored into editor tabs
+* Other RStudio settings (e.g. active tabs, splitter positions, etc.) are restored to where they were the last time the project was closed.

 ## RStudio Interface